 Easy there, Tiger.
-That your spurs are jingling and jangling quite so hard, could well be interpreted as an indication of the precise degree such messages touch a direct nerve in societies like yours.
-Question is Doc, is what you ‘give a shit about’ – David Foster Wallace – really worth anyone’s time and attention?
+That your spurs are jingling and jangling quite so hard, could well be interpreted as an indication of the precise degree such messages touch a raw nerve in societies like yours.
+Question is, Doc, is what you ‘give a shit about’ – David Foster Wallace – really worth anyone’s time and attention?

 > But what you’re actually doing is trolling a group of well-meaning, thoughtful, considerate people who are actively wrestling with all the years-old shit about Wallace you somehow think you’re bringing to our attention.